 However, the future of bureaucracy lies in the New Public Management (NPM) which has been touted as a remarkable change sweeping public management in the industrial systems and around the world (Kettl 2005:1).
-Therefore, -Public administration across the world is supposedly converging around a new paradigm of public management (Common 1998: 59).
-The problem is that this new paradigm of NPM is hard define collection concepts to and has become of and a according to the user.
-The NPM has been described as practices that vary contradictory, haphazard, lacking precise definition (Common 1998:59), and a -shopping list that countries choose from (Pollitt 1995:133).
+Therefore, -Public administration across the world supposedly converging around a new of public management (Common 1998: 59).
+The problem is that this new paradigm of NPM is hard define to and has become a collection of concepts and practices that vary according to the user.
+The NPM has been described as contradictory, haphazard, lacking precise definition (Common 1998:59), and a -shopping list that countries choose from (Pollitt 1995:133).
 In the United States, the NPM conjures familiar images of -reinvention, applying market economic practices, fostering competitiveness, privatization, and downsizing of government programs.
 Advocates of the NPM in the United States were well represented in the government movement to reform the federal management through the efforts of the National Productivity Review, during the Clinton-Gore administration.
 Across the Atlantic, despite the well-known criticisms, the image of NPM is somewhat different from that in the United States.